MAIN Travel Destinations Popular New York City

 dazzling skyline views, live DJ and dancing, an open bar, hors d'oeuvres, party favors, and a midnight champagne toast.

-Or go scale with a luxurious World Yacht (Pier 81 West 41st Street, 212-630-8100) cruise, including a five-course dinner, open bar and live band.
+Or go all out with a luxurious World Yacht (Pier 81 West 41st Street, 212-630-8100) cruise, including a five-course dinner, open bar and live band.
 Both vessels will offer the perfect vantage point of New York Harbor to view the midnight fireworks by the Grucci family.

 What better way to celebrate the New Year than a spectacular display of fireworks above the city skyline?